 The Association of Research Libraries (ARL) is a nonprofit organization of 123 research libraries in North America.
 ARL's members include university libraries, public libraries, government and national libraries.
-Its mission is to shape and influence forces affecting the future of research libraries in the process of scholarly communication.
-ARL programs and services promote equitable access to and effective uses of recorded knowledge in support of teaching, research, scholarship and community service.
+ARL pursues its mission by advancing the goals of its member research libraries, providing leadership in public and information policy to the scholarly and higher education communities, fostering the exchange of ideas and expertise, and shaping a future environment that leverages its interests with those of allied organizations.

-The Council on Library and Information Resources (CLIR) is an independent, not-for-profit organization working to maintain and improve access to information for generations to come.
+The Council on Library and Information Resources (CLIR) is an independent, not-forprofit organization working to maintain and improve access to information for generations to come.
 In partnership with other organizations, CLIR helps create services that expand the concept of "library" and supports the providers and preservers of information CLIR is supported by fees from sponsoring institutions, grants from public and private foundations, contracts with federal agencies and contributions from individuals.